awnumar/memguard/README.md

 $ go install -v ./
 ```

-The releases are cryptographically signed with my PGP key, which can be found on [keybase](https://keybase.io/awn).
+The [latest release](https://github.com/awnumar/memguard/releases/latest) is guaranteed to be cryptographically signed with my most recent PGP key, which can be found on [keybase](https://keybase.io/awn).
 To import it directly into GPG, run:

 ```
 $ curl https://keybase.io/awn/pgp_keys.asc | gpg --import